Sulfacetamide and Prednisolone

 • Polysorbate 80: Some dosage forms may contain polysorbate 80 (also known as Tweens).
 Hypersensitivity reactions, usually a delayed reaction, have been reported following exposure to pharmaceutical products containing polysorbate 80 in certain individuals (Isaksson, 2002; Lucente 2000; Shelley, 1995).
 Thrombocytopenia, ascites, pulmonary deterioration, and renal and hepatic failure have been reported in premature neonates after receiving parenteral products containing polysorbate 80 (Alade, 1986; CDC, 1984).
 See manufacturer’s labeling.

-• Administration: For ophthalmic use only.
-Not for injection into the eye.
+• Administration: For ophthalmic use only; not for injection into the eye.
 Do not use concurrently with silver preparations.

 • Appropriate use: Re-evaluate if signs and symptoms do not improve after 2 days.
 Use of >20 mL (solution/suspension) or 8 g (ointment) should only be done following proper re-examination of the patient (eg, slit-lamp biomicroscopy, fluorescein staining).
+Not effective in Sjogren keratoconjunctivitis or mustard gas keratitis.

 • Discontinuation of therapy: In chronic conditions, withdraw therapy with gradual tapering of dose.